Skip to Content

 • local audit/run state

-Executors poll the control plane for work and run jobs.
+Executors poll the controller for work and run jobs.

 The required .env values are: